Valentine Classroom Party Game Ideas

 - Place a small square of tissue paper, at least two pieces for thickness, on top of each cup.
 Check to make sure a child can punch through easily, and the tissue paper is not too thick.

-- Secure tissue paper with a rubber band, so the tissue paper is stretched tight on top of the cup opening
+- Secure tissue paper with a rubber band, so the tissue paper is stretched tight on top of the cup opening.
+Another option is to hot glue the tissue paper onto the cups.
+By using rubber bands the board is reusable for another time.

 - Draw designs on tissue paper or attach stickers.
-I used heart stickers for heart-eyed-emoji and drew a mouth with a black permanent marker.
+I used heart stickers for heart-eyed emojis and drew a mouth with a black permanent marker.

-- Apply hot glue to the bottom of the cup and firmly place on the foam-core board.
-Hold in place for a minute then let to cool.
+- Apply hot glue to the bottom of the cup and firmly place it on the foam-core board.
+Hold in place for a minute then let it cool.

 - Continue until all cups are attached.